Roman Republic

 5. “...
 Eanatum obliterated many foreign lands for Ningirsu.
 Eanatum returned to Ningirsu his beloved field, the Gu'edena.
 The fields by his side, the interest-bearing places of Ningirsu, ...
 [Long, now-fragmentary list of fields that Eanatum returned to Ningirsu] ...
 Eanatum, the one nominated by Ningirsu, he (Eanatum) returned it to him”, (RIME 1.9.3.1; CDLI, P431075, lines 187’-228’).

-In support of this hypothesis of two separate episodes, Cooper pointed out (at p, 26) that:
+In support of this hypothesis of two separate episodes, Cooper pointed out (at p.

-Moving the putative second episode to a relatively late date in Eanatum’s reign would solve this chronological conundrum.
-He added (again at p.
 26) that:

+1. moving the putative second episode to a relatively late date in Eanatum’s reign would solve this chronological conundrum; and:

-1. “The lateness of the [‘Stele of the Vultures’] is also suggested by the fact that only there (and in a tiny fragment of another inscription) is Eanatum called ‘king’ (lugal); in all his other inscriptions his title is ‘ruler’ (ensi).
+3. “... the fact that only there (and in a tiny fragment of another inscription) is Eanatum called ‘king’ (lugal); in all his other inscriptions his title is ‘ruler’ (ensi).

 Causes of Eanatum’s War with Enakale

-We read in the ‘Stele of the Vultures’ that, after Eanatum’s putative second victory over Umma, he forced its ensi (presumably Enakale) to swear that he would desist from his earlier offences (thus allowing us to form an impression of what these offences had entailed):
+We read in the ‘Stele of the Vultures’ inscription that, after Eanatum’s putative second victory over Umma, he forced its ensi (presumably Enakale) to swear that he would desist from his earlier offences (thus allowing us to form an impression of what these offences had entailed):

 1. “Eanatum gave the great casting-net of Enlil to the ensi of Umma and had him swear by it [in the following terms]: the ensi of Umma to Eanatum does swear: